 Stress, as we know can at times be motivating and have positive outcomes.
 However, negative and prolonged stress whether from the distant past or immediate past and present, combined with constant worry, fear, negative thinking and beliefs shift our body chemistry and therefore cellular response in a way that erodes healthy cellular functioning.
 The levels of inflammation within the body tends to rise, the body’s accelerator pedal gets stuck on higher arousal fight/flight and therefore a sympathetic response.
 A predominant sympathetic state in the body is associated with higher cortisol release, higher adrenal output, a heightened physical and emotional arousal state often with hyper-vigilance.
 This in-turn can eventually lead to exhaustion, a collapse of some sort, and profound fatigue not uncommonly presenting with a mixture of high anxiety and depression, mixed in with the physical illness.

 Let me be clear, sometimes we become unwell and there are environmental pathogens that create illness.
 And the pain we feel in our body can have a structural or organic cause.
 We have not deliberately and consciously “thought and felt” ourselves into acquiring the virus, bacteria or exposure to toxins.
 And it is also the case that sometimes the illness we have acquired has it influence and foundations laid long ago in our childhood and with beliefs we hold about ourselves, and the world.
-At the end of the day it is the quality of our thoughts, beliefs, emotions, and behaviours can often take one of 3 track that ultimately have a potent impact upon our healing.
+At the end of the day it is the quality of our thoughts, beliefs, emotions, behaviours and connection to Spirit can often take one of 3 track that ultimately have a potent impact upon our healing.
 These tracks are:

-- Apathy, giving-up (not the same as surrender) – leads to life energy stagnation and eventual illness
+- Apathy, giving-up (not the same as surrender) – leads to life energy stagnation and eventual illness and possible death

 - Fear – this leads to contraction within our body and corrupts our cells and immune system to a state of ill health